ZenCryptoMind/AirchainScript/README.md

 ```
 junctiond init <moniker>
 ```
 **Replace <moniker> with a name for your node.
-This name can be anything you choose and will be used to identify your node in the network.**
+This name can be anything you choose and will be used to identify your node in the network.-> junctiond init TestNode1**